h4ckyou/Random-Projects/Scram2Hashcat/README.md

 Scram2Hashcat is a tool which converts a SCRAM credential file to a format hashcat can understand

-Hashcat has the hash [mode](https://hashcat.net/wiki/doku.php?id=example_hashes) which can the hash, but there are not many tools that can convert it to hash
+Hashcat has the hash [mode](https://hashcat.net/wiki/doku.php?id=example_hashes) which can crack the hash, but there are not many tools that can convert it to hash

 ### How to run?